fiyazbinhasan/GraphQLCore/README.md

 }
 ```

-Along with the `Items` collection, we also have a method returns a single item that matches the a passed in barcode string.
+Along with the `Items` collection, we also have a method which returns a single item that matches a passed in `barcode` string.

 Great!
 Now to pass in an argument via the query we have to modify the `item` field as followings,